 Sometimes, it just takes a quick look at your canine’s eyes to notice that they are blind.
 Many conditions that cause blindness leave visual marks on the eyes, such as cataracts.
 In a well-lit room, you may be able to notice these issues.

 Usually, these problems look like cloudiness or fuzzy spots in the eyes.
-These can be a symptom of glaucoma, which is most common in older dogs.
+These can be a sign of glaucoma, which is most common in older dogs.
 Some developmental problems are also pretty apparent by looking at your canine’s eyes.
 If any physical injuries have caused blindness, you may be able to notice those as well.

 Discharge and crusty buildup can be a sign of an infection, which can affect your dog’s vision as well.

 Of course, you will need to visit your vet for confirmation.
 You shouldn’t try to diagnose your dog based on your observations alone.
-However, noticing any of these symptoms is an obvious sign that you need to make an appointment with your vet.
+However, noticing any of these is an obvious sign that you need to make an appointment with your vet.

 2. Perform a Few Tests